 Conclusion: aerSleep was found to be both safe and effective in delivering treatment to subjects with mild, moderate or severe OSA.

-- AHI and ODI were significantly reduced compared to baseline values2
+- The frequency of apnea and low oxygen levels were significantly reduced compared to baseline values

 - Frequency of apneas and hypopneas reduced by 74% in those responsive to aerSleep